 - What’s the online conversation or ‘buzz’ surrounding your brand?

 6. Website design

 We all love freebies!
 Who wants to pay for a website when your 15-year old niece or computer whizz son can create one using a free platform?
 As tempting as this may be, this approach can cost your brand dearly.
-Invest in a professional website which is consistent with your brand.
+Invest in a professional website that is consistent with your brand.